raghunandan-r/fastlearn/README.md

-# tinypets
+# fastlearn
-Minimal JS interface to an image classifer
+Minimal JS interfaces to my projects from fast.ai.